dkarthe/webjeda-blog/_posts/2016-01-25-adsense-on-jekyll-and-adsense-on-subdomain.md

 layout: default
 ---
 <article id="page">
     {% raw %}{% include adsense-file-1.html %}{% endraw %}
   {% raw %}{{ content }}{% endraw %}

 </article>
 {% endhighlight %}

-### 4. Where not to show adsense code
+### 4. Where not to show Adsense code
-It is against the Adsense policy to show adsense ads on 404 page, blank page or a page which doesn't have much content.
+It is against the Adsense policy to show Adsense ads on 404 page, a blank page or a page which doesn't have much content.
 So I decided not to include adsense on about, contact, 404 page etc.,

 But how?
-I have defined adsense files in default, page and post layouts.
-So any page using any of these layouts would automatically get adsense ads in it.
+I have defined Adsense files in default, page and post layouts.
+So any page using any of these layouts would automatically get Adsense ads in it.

 Then it hit me.
 I can add a front matter and write a condition not to include those pages!
 Here I have added a front matter attribute called ```adallow: 0``` to all those pages in which I don't want my adsense ads to appear.